 Catherine Spence is an Enterprise Architect and PaaS Lead for Intel IT’s Cloud Computing program.
 In addition, she runs the technical arm of the Open Data Center Alliance, an industry consortium of over 300 companies, representing over a billion US dollars in IT spend.
 Catherine has published a number of papers on Cloud Computing and has won an industry EA award for Architectural Excellence.
 At Intel since 1996, she has also served as Computing Director, Consulting Practice Manager and Senior Software Engineer.
 Catherine holds degrees in Engineering, Computer Science and Software Engineering from Trinity College and Harvard University.

-Head of Product, Marketing, and Ecosystem for Cloud Foundry at Pivotal
+Vice President of Product, Marketing, and Ecosystem for Cloud Foundry at Pivotal

 CTO & VP of Engineering, ActiveState